seanstern/async-js-demo-lesson/warm-up/prompt.md

 ## Scenario
 Bloomeberg is creating a tool to analyze the environmental impact of a stock portfolio (a collection of stocks).

 Your colleague has been asked to implement a javascript REST endpoint (a function run on a server) for the tool.
-The colleague was given a specificatoin for the endpoint as follows:
+The colleague was given a specification for the endpoint as follows:

 > The endpoint accepts exactly one portfolio identifier as input and should respond as follows:
 >   - upon successs, a message with